Constraint satisfaction problems for reducts of homogeneous graphs: CSPs over Henson graphs

 Let $f\in\Pol(H_n,H)$.
 Then precisely one out of $(f(a_1),f(a_2))$, $(f(a_3),f(a_4))$, and $(f(a_5),f(a_6))$ is contained in $E$.
 If this is the case for the first pair, then it follows from the claim above that $f$ satisfies the three type conditions $f(E,N,N)=E$ and $f(N,E,N)=f(N,N,E)=N$; in the other two cases we obtain similar type conditions.

-The mapping which sends every ternary $f\in\Pol(H_n,H)$ to the ternary projection which is consistent with the type conditions satisfied by $f$ (in the case considered above, the projection onto the first coordinate) is a strong h1 clone homomorphism from the ternary functions of $\Pol(H_n,H)$, and is uniformly continuous since the value of every $f$ under the mapping can be seen on any test matrix $(a^1,a^2,a^3)$ as above.
-It is easy to see and well-known that any such mapping from the ternary functions of a function clone extends to the entire clone.} \end{proof}
+Let $\xi$ be the mapping which sends every ternary $f\in\Pol(H_n,H)$ to the ternary projection which is consistent with the type conditions satisfied by $f$ (in the case considered above, the projection onto the first coordinate).
+Then $\xi$ clearly preserves arities and projections.
+Moreover, let $f\in\Pol(H_n,H)$ and say without loss of generality that $f(E,N,N)=E$, so that $\xi(f)$ is the first projection.
+Then whenever $g_1,g_2,g_3\in\Pol(H_n,H)$ are ternary projections, we have $\xi(f(g_1,g_2,g_3))=g_1$; this is easy to verify by checking the behaviour of $f(g_1,g_2,g_3)$ on a suitable triple of the form $(E,N,N),(N,E,N)$, or $(N,N,E)$.
+Hence, $\xi$ satisfies the definition of a strong projective h1 clone homomorphism for ternary functions.
+It has been observed (see e.g.~\cite{Topo}) that $\xi$ then uniquely extends to a strong projective h1 clone homomorphism of the entire clone $\Pol(H_n,H)$.
+Since the value of every $f$ under $\xi$ can be seen on any test matrix $(a^1,a^2,a^3)$ as above, we have that $\xi$ is uniformly continuous, and so is its extension (the latter follows from the proof in~\cite{Topo}). \end{proof}

 \ignore{ \begin{proof} The proof is a reduction from positive 1-in-3-3SAT (one of the hard problems in Schaefer's classification; also see~\cite{GareyJohnson}).
 Let $\Phi$ be an instance of positive 1-in-3-3SAT, that is, a set of clauses, each having three positive literals.
 We create from $\Phi$ an instance $\Psi$ of $\Csp(H_n, H)$ as follows.
 For each variable $x$ in $\Phi$ we have a pair $u_x,v_x$ of variables in $\Psi$.
 When $\{x,y,z\}$ is a clause in $\Phi$, then we add the conjunct $H(u_x,v_x,u_y,v_y,u_z,v_z)$ to $\Psi$.
 Finally, we existentially quantify all variables of the conjunction in order to obtain a sentence.
 Clearly, $\Psi$ can be computed from $\Phi$ in linear time.